KristianColville1/raza-noodles/README.md

 <details>
 <summary>Landing page</summary>
 <br>
 On the main home page is the logo and logo fade design.
 The user can see a contact number and address.
 The scroll icon one brings the user to the next section and it has an arrow to indicate the direction of navigation.
-The menu bar features in the top right corner, this is a mordern and intitiative design.
+The menu bar features in the top right corner, this is a mordern and intuitive design.
 The logo is also present in the top left corner and has a link to the home page.
 All sections, internal links and external links are either present on the landing page or can be indicated to.

 ![Landing page](/assets/images/features/landing-page.png)
 <br>